asedl/XpaDemo/XpaDemo/Doc/Samples/XpaTUtils/OUTIL001_About.md

 Before the value is actually displayed, the program checks if it contains a value.
 If its empty it will be set to %WorkingDir% (the logical name Magic Runtime injects and which should point to the directory where the applicarion's .ecf resides)

-Afterwards it's checked if the file %XAPATEST_HOME%XPATests.ecf exists.
+Afterwards it's checked if the file %XAPATEST_HOME%XpaDemo.ecf exists.

 ### Commandline
 That's the commandline which was used to start the application (either the Runtime or the Studio).
 Program OUTIL101_GetCommandline gets executed to fetch this information.